10 Tips for Streamlining Your Payroll Process

 If you don't know if a payroll deduction is valid or accurate, talk to your commercial bank rep. Banks offer free consultation as part of their service packages.

-CPAs, banks and other payroll software providers can advise you on how to manage your payroll.
+CPAs, banks, and other number-crunchers can advise you on how to manage your payroll.
 If you have an accountant, arrange for some time to work out a system to streamline your payroll process by using software like QuickBooks or Peachtree.

 Your commercial bank is also an excellent source for a quick education in keeping payroll chores from swamping your days.
 Your time is better spent growing your business.